dianpeng/jitcalc2/README.md

 This calculator is a little fancier.
 It allows you to do logic, comparison , arithmatic , variable look up and function call.
 Additionally it supports tenary operation as well.

+## calc3.c
+This calculator has same ability with calc2 but it operates on top of double precision number.
+Sort of complicated than calc2.c

 #BUILD:
 1. You need luajit or lua with bit operation and MUST BE on 64 bit Linux box
 2. Make

 # Have fun :)